 What is the new threat that approaches the reconstructed Earth?
 The words of the late Captain Okita invite Kodai on a new journey…

-A deep male voice booms out of the cosmos and we hear the famous opening lines: The infinity that is space.
-A world filled with serene light, with stars both dying and forming.
-And thus, space is alive.
-But then we hear something new: So…love is needed…
+A deep male voice booms out of the cosmos and we hear the famous opening lines: The infinite universe.
+A world filled with serene light.
+For each star that dies, another is born.
+And thus, the universe is alive.
+But then we hear something new: It’s alive…alive…and that is why…love is needed…

 The voice is that of Great Emperor Zordar, tyrannical ruler of Gatlantis